apify/crawlee/docs/typedefs/CheerioCrawlerOptions.md

 is stored in <code>contentType</code>.</p>
 <p>Cheerio is available only for HTML and XML content types.</p>
 <p>With the <a href="request"><code>Request</code></a> object representing the URL to crawl.</p>
-<p>If the function returns a promise, it is awaited by the crawler.</p>
+<p>If the function returns, the returned promise is awaited by the crawler.</p>
 <p>If the function throws an exception, the crawler will try to re-crawl the
 request later, up to <code>option.maxRequestRetries</code> times.
 If all the retries fail, the crawler calls the function